 Joachim Murat, Public Sector Industry Director, EMEA Civil Government, VMware

 How people interact with technology is changing on an almost daily basis.
 Think of the rise in contactless payments, or digital fitness tracking over the last 12 months alone.
-It’s an evolution that has thrust the public sector to the fore in 2020 as governments around the world have turned to technology to deliver communications and services at speed.
-The development and roll out of the NHS test, track and trace programme, which is being piloted on the Isle of White is a classic example.
+It’s an evolution that has thrust the public sector to the fore as governments around the world have turned to technology to deliver communications and services at speed.
+The development and roll out of contact tracing apps are a classic example.

-It was a real ‘first of its kind’ deployment from the UK government but an indication of why public sector organisations are cementing their digital agendas and adapting how they offer public services.
+Irrespective of nation, these apps are an indication of why public sector organisations are cementing their digital agendas and adapting how they offer public services.
 But it’s not just citizens that are craving technology solutions from the public sector, but the employees too.
 In fact, how public sector organisations engage their employees with technology is almost ‘make or break’ in an environment where speed, flexibility and efficiency are the name of the game.
 The detail around which is the subject of our report, ‘The Value of Digital Employee Experience: An EMEA Perspective’.

-In situations, such as the one we currently find ourselves in, business continuity has been critical.
+In situations, such as the one we have found ourselves in during the last 12 months, business continuity has been critical.
 The UK government along with many around the world have had to continue operating, at peak in some departments, while enabling most of their workforces to work remotely, if able to do so.

 An employee-first strategy

 Our research, conducted by Vanson Bourne, looks at what is meant by the digital employee experience and how it can impact on public sector organisations.
 What is clear from the findings is that workers want and need access to the right technologies and applications to do their jobs, with support from senior management.

 This sounds both simple and obvious, yet our report found that 86% of employees are calling for HR & IT to work better together in order to deliver this.
 And perhaps, given the rapid pace of change, this is not unsurprising.